GardZock/Discord_Bot_MongoDB/README.md

 ## Recommendations

 #### To Host Your Bot

 We recommend you use a host low ping to host your bot.
-Here, a good host: discloud.app (We not discloud)
+Here, a good host: [Discloud](https://discloud.app) (We are not Discloud)